cypriss/mutations/README.md

 # Mutations

-Mutations validate and sanitize input, then pass it to your function.
-You can use this to write safe, re-usable, maintainable code for Ruby and Rails apps.
+Compose your business logic into commands that sanitize and validate input.
+Write safe, reusable, and maintainable code for Ruby and Rails apps.

 ## Installation